nhu92/Mixed-DNA-Project/09-GenerateTestingOutput.md

    ```

 This logic outlines the steps taken to transform and adjust the correlation matrix, ensuring that \( Q \) is independent of \( a \), \( b \), and \( c \).

+---

+There is a new thoughts from Dr. Johnson.
+We could use the distribution of the ACS to estimate the number of the mixed species in the pool.
+We could generate a statistical output based on our tests.